Chromodyne/anomaly_level_mod/readme.txt

     1. Experience points from kills are based on the relative difficulty of entity killed. e.g. A Chimera will grant much more experience than a Flesh.
+    2. Difficulty based stat increases. e.g. Higher difficulty levels will reduce stat gains on level up.
-    2. Experience point loss on death.
+    3. Experience point loss on death.
 (Optional)
-    3. A placeholder UI for the mod.
+    4. A placeholder UI for the mod.

     ===============================
     =FURTHER ALONG (6 - 12 months)=